urbit/docs/reference/hoon-expressions/advanced.md

 In the Bertrand Meyer tradition of type theory, there are two forms of polymorphism: variance and genericity.
-In Hoon this choice is per core, hence the `poly` label in `coil`: it can be either `%wet` or `%dry`.
+In Hoon this choice is per core, hence the `poly` label in `p.q`: it can be either `%wet` or `%dry`.
 Dry polymorphism relies on variance; wet polymorphism relies on genericity.

 ### Dry arms